fabianrk52/school/readme.md

 ### Exercises

-Just fetch the repo, and `//uncomment` the desired lines.
+Just fetch the repo and `//uncomment` the desired lines.

 **scripts:**
 ```javascript